 Data is incredible.

 With it, you can make informed strategic decisions that will pay dividends in the future.
-Without it, you must resort to guesswork that may cost you dearly.
+Without it, you have to resort to guesswork that may cost you dearly.

 Still, not all data is created equal.